jjovelc/ReindeerTranscriptome/README.md

 Such putative transcripts were subjected to annotation with the Trinotate pipeline (https://github.com/Trinotate/Trinotate/wiki).

-Initially, an sqlite database is crated and populated with databases for comparison of nucleotide and protein sequences.
+Initially, an sqlite database is created and populated with databases for comparison of nucleotide and protein sequences.

 ```bash
 Trinotate --db reindeer_transc.db --create --trinotate_data_dir trinotate_db